 Therefore, CRM and ERP users can continue to utilize their familiar dashboards and modules while receiving relevant back and front-end data.
-Since this information is automatically synced between both platforms, there’s no manual data entry.
-(You can view this synchronization in action in our Unity video demos.)
+Since this information is automatically transferred between both platforms, there’s no manual data entry.
+(You can view this process in action in our Unity video demos.)

 Some of the advantages of connecting your software platforms have already been pointed out, such as the elimination of dual data entries and better efficiency.
 But there are some other major benefits worth noting:

 - Customer Experiences: As customer demands grow, it’ll become increasingly important to provide personalized customer experiences and optimize products and services.
 With an integration, back-end users can leverage customer feedback captured in the CRM to align products with customer demands.
 Front offices can instantly provide customers with updates on orders and accurate pricing and inventory information by using ERP data.